 3. Focus on purchase-intense periods

 Small shop owners are often strapped for time, so additional activities like visual merchandising get neglected.
 In this case, prioritise.
 Focus on your displays and try to feature specific products during periods when you have the most shoppers.
-Look at the sales data from your iZettle Point of Sale app from last year, so you know when you’ll have busy periods coming up.
+Look at the sales data from your iZettle Go app from last year, so you know when you’ll have busy periods coming up.

 Are you selling children’s backpacks and pencil boxes?
 Then make sure to spend more time on visual merchandising when new school terms start!

 3 key hacks for the small shop owner:

 Clean and organise!
 Keeping it clean is of course key, but don’t underestimate the power of organising your products in certain ways.
 Group them, it’ll create space and air and make it easier to focus.
 It’s about finding that balance on particular surfaces – as well as in the shop as a whole.

 Colour coordinate!
 A standard guideline is to stick to one base colour and use one to two accent colours in every display.
 Be careful using too many colours, it’ll create too many impressions for your customer to process.
 If you have products in a lot of colours, let’s say you’re selling women’s clothes, try grouping them.